KISS "Creatures of the Night" Album Review

 The Creatures album cover has become one of the most iconic images in the KISS catalog, featuring the four band members' faces staring menacingly out at the viewer, bathed in an eerie blue glow.
-Ironically, this image is totally inaccurate due to the presence of Ace Frehley in the cover photo.
+However, this image is totally inaccurate due to the presence of Ace Frehley in the cover photo.
 Ace had nothing to do with the making of Creatures, yet due to behind-the-scenes contractual wrangling he was still obligated to appear on the album cover and in the music video for "I Love It Loud."
-Aside from a few promotional appearances when the album was first released, these were Ace's last activities as a member of KISS and he was officially replaced by Vinnie Vincent by the end of 1982.
+These would prove to be Ace's last activities as a member of KISS, as he was officially replaced by Vinnie Vincent by the end of 1982.

-Adding to the confusion, Mercury/Polygram remixed and reissued Creatures in the mid '80s, after the band had removed their trademark makeup, to capitalize on their resurgence in popularity.
-The original cover was replaced by a new photo of the now-barefaced quartet, including then-new guitarist Bruce Kulick -- who didn't play on the album either!
+Adding to the confusion, Mercury/Polygram remixed and reissued Creatures in the mid '80s, to capitalize on their resurgence in popularity.
+The original cover was replaced by a new photo of the makeup-free quartet, including then-new guitarist Bruce Kulick -- who didn't play on the album either!
 The original cover was re-instated when Creatures was remastered and reissued along with the rest of the KISS catalog in 1997.

-In the mid-2000s, KISS Collectors began salivating over rumors of a newly discovered stash of so-called "Brazilian Promo" copies of Creatures, which featured Vinnie Vincent in Ace Frehley's place on the cover, wearing his "Ankh" makeup.
-Legend had it that these "ultra rare" editions were sold in Brazil when KISS performed their final shows in makeup there in early 1983.
-The LPs began fetching premium prices on eBay and other auction sites, until it was revealed that the so-called "Brazilian" pressings were merely the creation of a bootlegger with better-than-average airbrushing skills.
+In the mid-2000s, collectors began salivating over rumors of a newly discovered stash of so-called "Brazilian Promo" copies of Creatures that featured Vinnie Vincent in Ace Frehley's place on the cover, wearing his "Ankh" makeup.
+Legend had it that these "ultra rare" editions were only sold in Brazil when KISS performed their final shows in makeup there in early 1983.
+The LPs quickly began fetching premium prices on eBay and other auction sites, until it was revealed that these so-called "Brazilian" pressings were merely the creation of a bootlegger with better-than-average airbrushing skills.

 Summing It Up...